-A complete set of clusters comprises a claw and four fully-assembled cups (that is, four sets of teat shells, liners, short milk tubes, short pulse tubes, the long milk tube and long pulse tubing).
+A complete set of clusters comprises a claw and four fully assembled cups.
+The components are four sets of teat shells, liners, short milk tubes, short pulse tubes, the long milk tube and long pulse tubing.

 - Check the length of the long milk tube.
 Its length will depend on the width of the pit and the positioning of the cows.
 However, the tube should not be so long that it sags into the pit (see image), or so short that it pulls the cluster out of alignment.
 The long pulse tubes should be the same length as the long milk tube.

 - Check for twisting of long milk tubes and correct as necessary.